buckle/restdocs-tool-export/README.md

 ## Test Configuration

-`ToolExportSnippet` needs to be initialized and called for each documentation request.
-Then include the appropriate snippet in your docs.
+`ToolExportSnippet` needs to be initialized and then called for each documentation request.
+Once integration tests have ran include the generated Insomnia/Postman snippet in your AsciiDoc file.
+The generated link contains an export of the included tool.
+A very simple example can be seen in the integration test [RestDocsIT](src/test/java/restdocs/tool/export/RestDocsIT.java).

 ### Initialize
 ```java